Saturday, March 10, 2012

 10.03.12.
 Welles St S view, Port Hills: Left, Manchester St / Southwark St, quake demolition site, made into a carpark.
 Right, serial quake trashed, old station clock tower.
 The old station would be demolished

-Sun 18.03.12.
+Sunday 18.03.12.
 Leah & I had a last look at Christ Church Cathedral.
-Mid afternoon, we queued a bit (100m+) in Restart Cashel Mall, before entering Ryan Security bottleneck entrance to Cathedral Walkway.
-A security man used a hand counter to count walkers.
-Another security man sat on a plastic seat in the 27C sun at the walkway entrance.
+Mid afternoon we queued a bit (100m+) in Restart Cashel Mall, before entering Ryan Security bottleneck entrance to Cathedral Walkway.
+A security-man used a hand-counter to count walkers.
+Another security-man sat on a plastic seat beneath 27C sun at the walkway entrance.

-A food-rotting smell wafted when we passed the KFC demolition site & McDonald's & Burger King ghosts.
-The red car was still parked in Cathedral Sq, a Ryan Security car was parked by the cop kiosk, with 2 cop vehicles too.
-A Ryan Security man sat on a plastic seat beneath a tree by the cop kiosk.
+Food-rotting smell again wafted when we passed KFC demolition-site & McDonald's ruin & Burger King ruin.
+The red-car was still parked in Cathedral Sq & a Ryan Security-car was parked by the cop-kiosk & two cop-vehicles.
+A Ryan Security-man sat on a plastic-seat beneath a tree by the cop-kiosk.

-By the steel mesh fence cordon, Heritage hailers solicited signatures to "Save the Cathedral."
+By the steel-mesh-fence-cordon, Heritage-hailers solicited signatures to "Save the Cathedral."
 People queued to KISS IT BETTER.
-By Novotel, a tall crane stood, with a steel oblong on a chain, ready for a CERA demolition once citizens left.
+By Novotel, a tall crane stood by with a steel weight on a chain ready for CERA-demolition once citizens left.

-Mon 19.03.12.
-The Press reported that 32 000 people visited Cathedral Sq last weekend.
-Thus over two weekends, over 60 000 people visited Christ Church Cathedral, before CERA's demolition attempt.
+Monday 19.03.12.
+The Press reported 32 000 people visited Cathedral Sq last weekend.
+Thus over two weekends, over 60 000 people visited Christ Church Cathedral before CERA's demolition attempt.

 Dirty air: Leah & I both had Campylobacter diarrhoea, vomiting & fevers.
-Caused by the dry, hot nor'wester blowing bacterial spores around the red zone, CBD?
-Several times during quake months, I'd had mild infections, due to sewage spores & rot spores scattered by nor'westers.
-Pre-quakes, my immune system was potent.
-There weren't enough CERA dust-laying, water tankers on nor'wester days.
+It was caused by the dry, hot nor'wester blowing bacterial spores.
+Several times during quake months, I'd had mild infections due to sewage-spores & rot-spores scattered by nor'westers.
+Pre-quakes, my immune-system was potent.
+Now there weren't enough CERA dust-laying water-tankers on nor'wester days!

 *Trekked Manchester St, St Asaph St, Colombo St, Cathedral Sq.
 207 images.